 For early risers, both Jupiter and Saturn are on view too, situated over to the South East.
 Jupiter will appear the brighter of the two, as it is closer to Earth and larger in size than Saturn.
 On the morning of Wednesday May 5th, a waning crescent Moon will be positioned just to the South East of Jupiter in the predawn sky.
 The best dates to locate Saturn fall on the morning of Monday May 3rd and Tuesday May 4th, when a waning gibbous Moon will be positioned close to the ringed planet.

 May’s meteor shower

-There is a substantial amount of debris for the Earth to pass through, so the shower can be observed over several nights leading up to the peak, and for some time after.
-However, the ZHR will not be as high leading up to or past the night of the 6th, as after this, the rubble that the Earth is passing through will be less concentrated.
+There’s a fair amount of debris for the Earth to pass through, so the shower can be seen over several nights leading up to the peak, and for some time after.
+However, the ZHR will not be as high leading up to or past the night of the 6th – as, after this, the rubble that the Earth is passing through will be less concentrated.

-To observe the shower, it is vital that you have the best view possible of the South Eastern horizon, as the radiant is quite low in the sky.
-Whereas you do not require any optical instrument to observe the shower, make sure you are in a safe location, have suitable clothing to keep warm, and if possible, have the darkest skies possible – away from house and street lighting.
+To observe the shower, it is important that you have the best view possible of the South Eastern horizon, as the radiant is quite low in the sky.
+Whereas you don’t need any optical instrument to observe the shower, make sure you are in a safe location, have suitable clothing to keep warm, and if possible, have the darkest skies possible – away from house and street lighting.